Middle Eastern hip-hop: Arab hip hop

 Arabic hip-hop refers to hip-hop developed in the Arab world.
 It is heavily influenced by American hip-hop, although it also fuses many aspects of local poetic traditions and culture.
 Common themes include social and political realities, such as poverty, drug use, and resistance to occupation.
 Hip-hop played an important role during the Arab Spring as a rallying chant for protesters.

 Iranian hip hop

 Iranian hip-hop, also known as Persian hip-hop, refers to hip-hop developed in Iran.
 Due to government repression, a large portion of the Iranian hip-hop scene lies underground.

 Israeli hip hop

 Israeli hip-hop refers to hip-hop developed in Israel.
-Unlike hip-hop in other parts of the Middle East, Israeli hip-hop is not controlled by the government.
+Since its development in the mid-1990s, it has grown largely free from government repression.
 Although some inspiration is taken from American hip-hop, hip-hop in Israel usually deals with situations in their countries, addressing issues such as poverty, criminality, and the Israeli-Palestinian Conflict.